MinaProtocol/MIPs/MIPS/mip-zkapps.md

 We constructed an app that allows voters to choose candidates within a certain time period.
-The app supports more than eight candidates as to warrant the use of off-chain merkle tree.
+The app supports more than eight candidates as to warrant the use of off-chain Merkle trees.
 It also uses another app that keeps track of voters, number of votes per voter, and whether or not they are qualified to vote.